 1. Is the contractor a full-time solar installer exclusively focused on solar PV?

-LightWave Solar holds an unlimited TN electrical contractors license with an additional solar panel designation.
-We are 100% focused on turn-key solar PV design and installation with over 30 full-time employees.
+LightWave Solar holds an unlimited electrical contractors license in the states of TN, MS, AR and AL. We are 100% focused on turn-key solar PV design and installation with over 30 full‐time employees.

 2. What is included in the contract amount?